11 top tips for combining homeschooling with working from home

 Think creatively about how you could use the space in your home, too.
 Your child doesn’t have to sit at the table if they’re reading, for example: they can move into the living room for that.
 Or you could do your work in your child’s bedroom and let them have the kitchen table, where they’re less likely to be distracted by their toys.

 ‘We live in a small apartment and my daughter and I are doing our work in the same room.
-It's difficult, but at times like this I think a relaxed and flexible approach is key.’ – Shirley
+It's difficult, but a relaxed and flexible approach is key as long as we're both respectful of each other.’ – Shirley

 ‘My children are all working in separate rooms.
 Getting them at the same table would end in bloodshed!’ – Emma